arthurscchan/ProvMark/documentation/usage.md

 #### Output:
 - Three clingo graphs stored in result folder
-- general.clingo-program: generalized foreground graph
+- general.clingo-program-[MD5Hash]: generalized foreground graph
-- general.clingo-control: generalized background graph
+- general.clingo-control-[MD5Hash]: generalized background graph
-- result.clingo: final benchmark graph
+- result-[MD5Hash].clingo: final benchmark graph
+- Remark: There will be mutliple result with different MD5Hash indicating it is the result for the non-deterministic branch with that fingerprint.
+For deterministic input, there will only be one set of result.

 #### Output Clingo File Format